iamFIREcracker/tiny_lispy_steps.js/README.md

 ## TODO:

+- `&rest` for lambda lists
+- `PROMPT` / `ABORT`
+- `PAUSE` to pause the execution and allow you to inspect the current continuation.
+To resume, simply call `evalc` or `evalca` that continuation.
+- `LOAD` to load forms from a file
+- SPLICE
 - BREAKPOINT to pause the evaluation: could wrap the whole execution around a `(PROMPT :DEBUG ... (lambda (k) k))`
 - JS-CATCH